Andy4495/Weather_Sensors_SWI2C/README.md

-myBME280.getTempC();  // Returns int representing temperature in units of 0.01 degrees Celsius myBME280.getTempF();  // Returns int representing temperature in units of 0.1 degrees Fahrenheit myBME280.getRH();  // Returns int representing relative humidity in units of 0.1 %RH myBME280.getPressurehPa();  // Returns uint16_t representing barometric pressure in units of hectopascals (hPa) myBME280.getPressureInHg();  // Returns uint16_t representing barometric pressure in units of 0.01 inches of mercury (inHg)
+myBME280.getTempC();  // Returns int representing temperature in units of 0.01 degrees Celsius myBME280.getTempF();  // Returns int representing temperature in units of 0.1 degrees Fahrenheit myBME280.getRH();  // Returns int representing relative humidity in units of 0.1 %RH myBME280.getPressurePa();  // Returns uint16_t representing barometric pressure in units of pascals (Pa) myBME280.getPressureInHg();  // Returns uint16_t representing barometric pressure in units of 0.01 inches of mercury (inHg)
 ```

 Implementation Details
 ----------------------

 This library was inspired by Rei Vilo's [Weather Sensors Library][7].
 My library is implemented using software I2c and uses integer-only math.
-In addition, my library configures the sensors slightly differently.
+In addition, my library configures the sensors somewhat differently.

 The BME280 object uses code based on portions of BoschSensortec's [BME280 driver code][6].